 Sage is the traditional remedy for dull, gray hair.
 Drink sage tea and use as hair rinse.
 Sage, rosemary, and nettle may be combined if desired.

 For itchy scalp or dandruff prepare this ancient Roman recipe.
 Bring 2 cups of water to almost boiling, add 2 ounces of fresh nettle tops.
 Remove from heat and steep for 15 minutes.
 Strain and apply to clean hair and scalp.
-(May substitute 4 teaspoons of dried nettle or 2 nettle tea bags.)
-Add birch leaves for extra benefits.
+You can also substitute 4 teaspoons of dried nettle or 2 nettle tea bags for fresh nettle.
+Add birch leaves, rosemary, or sage for extra benefits.

-*Always treat herbs with respect and use common sense.
+* Always treat herbs with respect and use common sense.
 If irritation develops discontinue use.
 Avoid sage if pregnant or epileptic.
 Never use hot water on the hair or scalp.
-Longer hair probably requires conditioner to prevent tangles and breakage.
+Longer hair and gray hair probably need conditioner to prevent tangles and breakage.